muhsinking/notebook/content/notes/Whacky Snacky Jackie Chan.md

 Inoffensive, unremarkable, utterly benign.
 I felt nothing while eating them.
 4/10.

 **Harry Potter™ Butterbeer Flavored Goldfish**
 Nothing in common with actual Goldfish except the vague shape of the crackers and container.
 More like a tiny graham cracker bite, with a ghost of butterscotch flavor.
-Genuinely tasty, though, despite the transphobic aftertaste.
+Genuinely tasty, despite the transphobic aftertaste.
 7/10.

-**Cannoli dip (unknown brand)**
+**Wegman's cannoli dip**
 If you’ve ever wanted to dunk your dessert into what is essentially vanilla cake frosting, congratulations, your moment has arrived.
 A crowd pleaser, but too sweet for me personally.
 5/10.

 **Oreos, blueberry & raspberry flavored**
 Smells like a chemical spill, tastes like a stomachache.
 Unspeakably vile.
 0/10.